radiantearth/radiant-mlhub/docs/source/getting_started.rst

 Discover Collections
 ++++++++++++++++++++

-You can use the :meth:`radiant_mlhub.models.Collection.list` method to list all of the collections available in MLHub:
+You can use the :meth:`Collection.list <radiant_mlhub.models.Collection.list>` method to list all of the collections available in MLHub.
+This method returns a generator that yields :class:`~radiant_mlhub.models.Collection` instances.
+You can use the properties of these instances to get more information about each collection.
+For instance, the following code will print the ID and description for each collection:

 .. code-block:: python